 Now you can forget the whole story and try to digest the lesson: You are responsible for your actions*!

 The most important question is: How would you continue?
 We try to understand the lifestyle change process here, after a 2.5-day minor relapse.
-So what would be the worst option and the best option to go from here?
+What would be the worst option and the best option from here?

-Acting in an optimal way would not only forget the little letdown and keep going, but you will learn from it.
+Acting in a way that is optimal for you would not only erase the little let down, but it will motivate you to keep going.
+Just remember that you need to learn from it.
 If you let yourself down, break a promise (to yourself or someone else), enjoy living a bit too much, or go crazy one weekend, who cares?!
 There is not one single person who has lived on this earth, who hasn't done some of these things.
 Of course, it's never that easy and sometimes it's even harder than we expect it to be.
 We all can improve on how we deal with setbacks in life.
 Notice, that this is the optimal way, not the way we usually deal with negative experiences.
 That's what growing up and improving is about!
 Do something and keep doing it, if it was positive.
 If it was negative, learn from the experience and try not to do it again (too often).

 When you accept the responsibility and improve in forgiving yourself, mastering your own spontaneous actions becomes easier.
 You might even catch yourself laughing and saying: "How was I able to eat that?" or "Why did I need to watch that boring sequel again?"
 I mean, how hard can it be to keep the smartphone down or the refrigerator door closed?